artsandmetaphysics/goodlifeodyssey/_dialogues/socrates-underestimated-writing.md

 <span class="sc">Dijon:</span> Excuse me.
 I’ve been standing here, leaning against this tree, for some time.
 You were so caught up in your intercourse that you didn’t hear me approach.
 A part of me wanted to interrupt, thinking it shameful to eavesdrop, but another part of me couldn’t bring myself to.
 I was worried if I interrupted, I wouldn’t be able hear your private dialogue.
 For most of us choose different words in private than we do in a larger group.
 However, just now, you said something I couldn’t bear, and that part of me that wanted to interrupt won out.

-<span class="sc">Socrates:</span> I would like to know was so unbearable that you risked interrupting our dialogue, but first I would like to know what brings you to this beautiful place?
+<span class="sc">Socrates:</span> I would like to know was so unbearable that you risked interrupting our dialogue, but first I must ask why you came to this beautiful place?
 You do not appear Ionian, or even Greek.

-<span class="sc">Dijon:</span> I am passing by, on my way through Athens.
+<span class="sc">Dijon:</span> I am passing through Athens.
 I saw this stream and, it being a hot afternoon, decided to leave the path and walk along its banks.
 As I walked, I could hear the faint echoes of your voices rising above the cicadas.
 Intrigued, I walked toward them.

-<span class="sc">Socrates:</span> It is a beautiful place.
-Let’s hear what we’ve said that so bothered you.
+<span class="sc">Socrates:</span> Let’s hear what we’ve said that so bothered you.

 <span class="sc">Dijon:</span> You said written words can at best remind us of what we already know.
 This seems to be an unfair criticism of the written word.
 If you were attacked unfairly, wouldn’t it be just for your friend to come to your aid?
 Likewise, I must come to the aid of my greatest teacher—the written word.
 It has taught me most of what I know.